cruseakshay/Notes/ML/R/Importing and Managing Financial Data in R/notes.md

 You can use setSymbolLookup() to specify the default data source for an instrument.

 setSymbolLookup() can take any number of name = value pairs, where name is the symbol and value is a named list of getSymbols() arguments for that one symbol.

+how to save and load symbol-based defaults by using saveSymbolLookup() and loadSymbolLookup(), respectively.
+You can use the file arguments to specify a file to store your defaults.